 AIGA, the world’s largest professional association for design, is helping designers influence — and positively change — many facets of the business world.
 Here, AIGA executive director Julie Anixter discusses the future of design and her top priorities for the organization.

 Diane Domeyer: You’re a veteran of the creative industry.
 But what’s one thing you’ve learned about designers since becoming the executive director of AIGA in early 2016?

 Julie Anixter: One of our members, Brian Collins, describes design as “a slingshot that helps the world move forward.”
 While I’ve worked with designers throughout my career, what has been breathtaking about AIGA is to see the collective impact of 23,000 designers and how they help move the world forward in their lives, their work and in the 72 cities where our chapters represent the backbone of the creative community.
 They demonstrate a powerful and heartfelt commitment to design excellence, leadership, equity and creating impact — the four pillars we are focused on for growth.

 Human beings are funny.
 Most of us don’t like to try something we can’t see.
 When we see it, we’re more willing to trust and explore it.
 The forces at work in society — demographics, the shifts in the economy, technology, politics, culture — all demand that we make change the norm.
-I have found the sheer creative force of this community bring ideas to life so we can see them, experience them and even trust them.
+I have been really moved by the sheer creative force of this community to bring ideas to life so we can see them, experience them and trust them.
 It's amazing.